subpolare/UDACHA/README.md

 conda install bioconda::plink2
 ```

-Than install [bcftools and tabix](https://www.htslib.org/download/) according to the instructions from the developers.
+Than install [bcftools](https://www.htslib.org/download/) according to the instructions from the developers.